What is venous thromboembolism?

 Blood normally flows quickly through veins, and does not usually clot.
 Blood flow in leg veins is helped along by leg movements, because muscle action squeezes the veins.
 Sometimes a DVT occurs for no apparent reason.
 However, the following increase your risk of having a DVT:

-- Immobility which causes blood flow in the veins to be slow.
+Immobility which causes the blood flow in the veins to be slow.
 Slow-flowing blood is more likely to clot than normal-flowing blood.

 - A surgical operation where you are asleep for over 1-1.5 hours is the most common cause of a DVT.
 The legs are still when you are under anaesthetic, because the muscles in your body are temporarily paralysed.
 Blood flow in the leg veins can become very slow, making a clot more likely to occur.
 Certain types of surgery (particularly operations on the pelvis or legs) increase the risk of DVT even more.